BarysDrahunou/rsschool-cv/cv.md

 I'm trying to learn as much as possible

 Skills:
-Java, a few JavaScript, Python and SQl
+Java, a little JavaScript, Python and SQl

 Code samples:
 Just open and watch: